DavidMercier/NIMS/doc/getting_started.rst

    :scale: 40 %
    :align: center

-   *: Screenshot of the main window of the NIMS toolbox.*
+   *Screenshot of the main window of the NIMS toolbox.*

 * Import your (nano)indentation results, by clicking on the button 'Select file'.
   `Click here to have more details about valid format of data.